Princess Gaoyang: Early life

-She was born into the imperial family.
+Princess Gaoyang was born into the Tang imperial family around 627.
+Her birth mother is unrecorded.
 Her parents spoiled her and made sure she was well cared for; she had large rooms in the palace and many servants and attendants.
-The Complete Collection of Tang Dynasty Literature (Quan Tang Wen), Volume 24, records a decree granting the title of Princess Gaoyang to the 20th daughter of Emperor Xuanzong and awarding her a fief of 1,000 households.
+(Note: Volume 24 of The Complete Collection of Tang Dynasty Literature (Quan Tang Wen) records a decree granting the title of Princess Gaoyang to the 20th daughter of Emperor Xuanzong and awarding her a fief of 1,000 households.)

-Affair with Bianji
+Alleged affair with Bianji

-In her late teens, Gaoyang had an affair with a monk named Bianji (辯機).
-They kept it well hidden for many years, as monks were not supposed to have intimate relationships, and Gaoyang herself was already betrothed to a rich noble named Fang Yi'ai (房遺愛).
-When their relationship was discovered, Bianji was taken from the monastery and executed by hanging.
+According to the New Book of Tang, in her late teens, Gaoyang had an affair with a monk named Bianji.
+They kept it well hidden for many years, as monks were not supposed to have intimate relationships, and Gaoyang herself was already betrothed to a rich noble named Fang Yi'ai, son of her father's chancellor Fang Xuanling.
+When their relationship was discovered, Bianji was taken from the monastery and executed by her father.
 Afterward, she led a dissolute private life, having extramarital affairs with the monks Zhixu and Huigong, and the Taoist priest Li Hu.
-After the death of Emperor Taizong of the Tang Dynasty, Princess Gaoyang resented Emperor Taizong and "cried without mourning".
+After the death of Emperor Taizong, Princess Gaoyang "cried without mourning".

-This event is recorded in New Book of Tang (新唐书) and Zizhi Tongjian (资治通鉴), both of which date from the Song dynasty.
-All other records before the New Book of Tang do not mention this event.

-According to the New Book of Tang (新唐书), relations between Princess Gaoyang and her father, Emperor Taizong, grew bitter as Emperor Taizong executed Princess Gaoyang's lover, Bianji.

-However, the Old Book of Tang (旧唐书), which was written in the Tang dynasty, mentions that when Gaoyang's father-in-law Fang Xuanling (房玄龄) was in the last days of his life, he submitted a petition to the Emperor through Gaoyang.
+The affair is recorded in New Book of Tang and Zizhi Tongjian, written by Ouyang Xiu and Sima Guang, respectively, in the Song dynasty.
+All other records before the New Book of Tang do not mention this.
+Some scholars therefore question the story, suggesting that Ouyang Xiu and Sima Guang's accounts might have been influenced by their strong anti-Buddhist views.
+However, the Old Book of Tang, which was written in the Tang dynasty, mentions that when Gaoyang's father-in-law Fang Xuanling was in the last days of his life, he submitted a petition to the Emperor through Gaoyang.
 The records state that the relationship between the Emperor and the Princess was still in harmony.
 Additionally, the princess' name and courtesies were carved into Fang Xuanling's tomb with great honor.